 - Career exploration activities through Life Skills classes at the middle school level.

-- Job shadowing for all eighth and ninth graders, which occurs annually on the fourth Thursday of April.
+- Job shadowing for all eighth and ninth graders.

 - Eighth graders are encouraged to shadow family members.

-- Ninth graders are encouraged to shadow in career areas of interest and need to sign up for shadowing through this form.
+- Ninth graders are encouraged to shadow in career areas of interest and need to sign up for 2020 shadowing on this form.

 - Individual coaching at the high school level with school counselors.